LeHuyHieu/LeHuyHieu/readme.md

 <h2 align="left">About me</h2>
 <p>
-  I am a web developer with over 100 projects participated in and almost one year of experience working with programming languages such as <b>PHP</b>, <b>MySQL</b>, <b>HTML</b>, <b>CSS</b>, and <b>JavaScript.</b> With my understanding of these technologies, I am confident in my ability to build and maintain web applications optimally.
-My goal is to continually improve my skills and knowledge in the field of web development, while actively contributing to the success of projects and organizations I am involved in.
-I also possess good teamwork skills and enjoy tackling technical challenges alongside teammates to achieve common goals.
+    I am a web developer with hands-on experience in various projects and have accumulated one year of experience working with programming languages such as PHP, MySQL, HTML, CSS, and JavaScript.
+Leveraging my knowledge of these technologies, I am confident in my ability to build and maintain web applications optimally.
+My goal is to continuously enhance my skills and knowledge in web development while actively contributing to the success of the projects and organizations I am involved with.
+Additionally, I possess strong teamwork skills and enjoy tackling technical challenges alongside my teammates to achieve common goals.
 </p>

 ###